Jacob-J-Richards/CUSUM_Function_Simulation/README.md

 <h1 align="center"> Cumulative Sum Chart and Simulation </h1>

 ## Install:
     install.packages('spc')
     library(spc)

 ## Call Command:
     CUSUM_Chart(data,k,L0,mu0,hs,sided,r)

 ## Usage:

-    Provide your data sample as a column or row of a data frame, matrix, list, or just a simple numeric vector.
-So long as it's 1 dimensional it will coerce the data.

-    the input arguments other than your provided data will be passed to xcusum.crit(k, L0, mu0 = 0, hs = 0, sided = "one", r = 30)
+    Provide your data as any one-dimensional data structure The input arguments other than your provided data will be passed to ?spc::xcusum.crit
-    for the calculation of control limits.
+    for the calculation of the control limit

-    xcusum.crit(k, L0, mu0 = 0, hs = 0, sided = "one", r = 30)
-    Arguments
-    k     reference value of the CUSUM control chart.
-    L0     in-control ARL.
-    mu0     in-control mean.
-    hs     so-called headstart (enables fast initial response). sided     distinguishes between one-, two-sided and Crosier’s modified two-sided CUSUM scheme by choosing "one", "two", and "Crosier", respectively. r     number of quadrature nodes, dimension of the resulting linear equation system is equal to r+1 (one-, two-sided) or 2r+1 (Crosier).
+## Try this:
+    CUSUM_Chart(rnorm(1000),.5,370,0,0,"two",30)